dandanZ-Z/Portfolio-Projects-/SQL/8 Weeks Challenge/Case Study #2 - Pizza Runner/Solutions.md

 | 3        | 2         | 00:21:14   |
 | 10       | 2         | 00:15:31   |
 | 4        | 3         | 00:29:17   |

---There is a relationship, we can see a trend of more pizzas = more time taken
+There is a relationship, we can see a trend of more pizzas = more time taken
 ***

 **4. What was the average distance travelled for each customer?**